 Pregnancy acne is a condition where pregnant women experience hormonal acne flare-ups usually in the first trimester of their pregnancy.
 Dealing with this issue can be tricky because some acne products are unsafe for the baby, while some are safe.
 How to make that distinction?
 Consult your doctor and read this article.

-What Is Pregnancy Acne
+What is Pregnancy Acne?

-Pregnancy acne, as the name suggests, is the condition where women who are pregnant experience acne breakouts as a result of said pregnancy.
+Pregnancy acne1, as the name suggests, is the condition where women who are pregnant experience acne breakouts as a result of said pregnancy.
 These acne breakouts can be mild and last for just a few days, but if you are unlucky and experiencing severe acne, they can very well be a pain in the neck.

 Pregnancy acne is different from the acne we all get when we are entering our teenage years.
 Those acne breakouts are mostly puss-filled pimples that go down within a few days.
 Those pimples don’t hurt terribly when you touch them.
 But hormonal acne and cystic acne, the kinds that pregnant women deal with, are big and painful to the point that they throb.

 Pregnancy acne usually shows up around the four-week mark in your pregnancy.
-Most women who experience these painful acne breakouts do so in the first and second trimesters.
+Most women who experience these painful acne breakouts do so in the first and second trimesters2.
 Not every pregnant woman gets acne when growing a baby inside them, so how can you tell if you will experience it or not?

 Unfortunately, nobody can say with absolute certainty whether or not someone is likely to experience pregnancy acne.
 But one observation that has been made in this regard is that usually, women who have had a history of acne in their teen years and those who have experienced acne when they are on their period, are more likely to get pregnancy acne than those who have not.

-What Causes Pregnancy Acne
+What causes Pregnancy Acne?

 Unsurprisingly, the female body goes through a complete transformation when a little human being is growing in there.
 The organs shift around to make space for the baby, the normal bodily functions that used to just provide for the mother, now provide for the baby too.
 The hormones are all over the place and these changes reflect on the surface too.

 Pregnancy acne is caused by the fluctuations of hormone levels in the body during the first trimester.
-A particular hormone called Androgen causes the sebaceous glands to secrete excess oil.
+A particular hormone called Androgen causes the sebaceous glands 3to secrete excess oil.
 This excess oil, called sebum builds up in the pores and clogs them.
 This causes acne.

-How To Treat Pregnancy Acne
+How to Treat Pregnancy Acne?

 Dealing with pregnancy acne can be even more tricky than treating normal acne.
-You can not take the usual medications that you used, or use some of the topical skin care that works for you, because the ingredients found in these products might be harmful to the baby.
+You can not take the usual medications that you used, or use some of the topical skincare that works for you, because the ingredients found in these products might be harmful to the baby.

 Here are the steps you should take to fight pregnancy acne and come out victorious.